-Noise blocking and noise cancelling
+Noise blocking vs. noise cancelling

 Also known as passive noise reduction or noise isolation